nitin-george25/Tip-Calculator/README.md

-# Frontend Mentor: 3-column preview card component solution
+# Frontend Mentor: Tip-Calculator

-This is a solution to the 3-column preview card component challenge on Frontend Mentor.
+This is a solution to the Tip-Calculator challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents